totheralistair/SmallWebHexagon/README.md

 Two adapters/drivers, a test set going straight to the user port API and getting a struct back, and a UI adapter (Ruby Rack and Erubis html_from_templatefile) allowing web usage.

-Run config.ru to get the web UI on port 9292
-Run test_muffinland to run the tests.
+Run `rackup config.ru` to get the web UI on port 9292 Run test_muffinland to run the tests.